Alexandra L. Cermeño

 Economic History PhD - Assistant Professor

-I currently work as an Assistant Professor in the Department of Economics at CUNEF Universidad.
-I am also a research fellow at the Department of Economic History at Lund University and a research associate of Instituto Figuerola, part of Universidad Carlos III de Madrid, where I defended my PhD thesis in June 2016.
+I am an Associate Senior Lecturer in the Department of Economics at Lund University.
+I am also a research associate of Instituto Figuerola, part of Universidad Carlos III de Madrid, where I defended my PhD thesis in June 2016.
 My broader research interests are related to the effects of place-based policies on the evolution of regional inequality over time and space, combining long-term data and modern techniques such as Geographic Information Systems and spatial econometrics.

-My thesis assesses the patterns of concentration of service employment addressing technological change, the role of factor endowments and market size, as well as the long-term spatial effects of human capital shocks during the 20th century in the United States.
+In my doctoral thesis, I delved into the concentration patterns of service employment, investigating the influence of technological advancements, factor endowments, and market size.
+I also examined the enduring spatial effects of human capital shocks during the 20th century in the United States.

-My interest in long-run spatial dynamics leads me to broad interests in terms of time and space and a varied network of collaborators.
-I am currently involved in different projects, including the effect of church investments since the 13th century on population, agricultural productivity, and inequality over the long run; the effects of regional borders in price formation in Early Modern Spain; and the spatial patterns of gender inequality in Africa, among others.
+My passion for understanding long-term spatial dynamics has led me to engage in various projects.
+I am actively involved in research initiatives such as assessing the influence of church investments since the 13th century on population, agricultural productivity, and inequality over time.
+Additionally, I explore the effects of regional borders on price formation in Early Modern Spain and investigate spatial patterns of gender inequality in Africa, among other projects.

 download cv